Immigration to Romania: Republic of Moldova

 Over 40% of the country's foreign-born residents originate from Republic of Moldova.
 Owing to the former period of union between most of Moldova and Romania, many Moldovans are eligible for Romanian citizenship on the basis of descent.
 The culture of Moldova is influenced primarily by the Romanian origins of its majority population, being strongly related to classical Romanian culture, and, as such, it is easy for people from neighbouring Moldova to integrate within the contemporary Romanian culture.
 Many immigrants from the Republic of Moldova prefer to settle in the Romanian counties from the region of Moldavia, because there the culture is more similar to their home country.

 Ukrainians

 After the start of the 2022 Russian invasion of Ukraine, a large number of Ukrainians started emigrating into Romania.
 This also included ethnic Romanians from the country.

+In addition of Ukrainians, hundreds of Russians fleeing the 2022 mobilization came to Romania.

 EU countries

 Immigrants from Italy and Spain often have close relations with Romanians, including intermarriage (see also Romanians in Italy and Romanians in Spain).